 If you can’t go through life without social media, how about meeting people in person?
 Or use a telephone (landline is good, just sit on the sofa and chat to a friend).
 You could start a little blog and communicate that way.
 If you want concrete alternatives, there are a few to choose from:

 - Mighty Networks is a social network to create an ad-free Passion Economy, bringing together millions of likeminded people to connect (free basic version).
-One sign-up is eco-magazine Pebble that jumped ship from Facebook and Instagram to launch Ripples platform for people and businesses to connect on sustainability issues.

 - Next Door is free to set up, just set a local boundary for your area, and people can join or not.
 You can list lost pets, when there’s a party, ask people not to let off fireworks, post jobs and volunteer opportunities, tell people of a lovely view or anything you like.